ridhwanrosman1901/python-funtions-app/README.md

 ## Example Output

 ```
 What is your name?
-Alice
+Hubert Blaine Wolfeschlegelsteinhausenbergerdorff Sr.
-Hello Alice, welcome to my app.
+Hello Hubert Blaine Wolfeschlegelsteinhausenbergerdorff Sr., welcome to my app.
 How old are you?
 25
 So in the next 5 years, you will be 30 years old.
 Here's a list of fruits sorted alphabetically: